pulp-platform/pulp-sdk/README.md

 For more recent Ubuntu distributions it is needed to configure the default gcc version to 5 as more recent gcc versions make the build fail.
 You can get more information about how to set default gcc version here: https://askubuntu.com/questions/26498/how-to-choose-the-default-gcc-and-g-version

+In case you are using the debug bridge for example to connect to a board, you also need to install the prerequisites indicated on this page: https://github.com/pulp-platform/pulp-debug-bridge

 ### Scientific Linux 7.4

 Starting from a fresh Scientific Linux 7.4 distribution, here are the commands to be executed to get all required dependencies: